-Guildford to Westhumble 13 miles (21 Km)
+Section 2 Guildford to Dorking 13 miles (21 Km)

 Along the Pilgrims Way, you will soon leave this renowned track, heading on to the chalk of the North Downs.
 Sites of Scientific Interest pepper the trail along with fantastic views towards the Greensand Ridge, the High Weald and the South Downs.

 Not far into your walk and you see the lovely St Martha’s Church.
 A little way along and you pass through Netley Park, following in the footsteps of the Canadian Army who were based here from 1943.